the-cave/uncle-blake3/README.md

 digest.hexdigest
 # => "7671dde590c95d5ac9616651ff5aa0a27bee5913a348e053b8aa9108917fe070"

-# use key_seed if you want something like a keyed hash but you have an arbitrary length String to be used as a key
+# use key_seed if you want something like a keyed hash but you have an arbitrary length String as a key
 digest = ::UncleBlake3::Digest.new(key_seed: 'BLAKE3 2019-12-27 16:29:52 test vectors context') # key_seed is the context string in the derive_key mode of Blake3
 digest << "\x00\x01\x02\x03"
 digest.hexdigest